KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is an invalid attempt to access a method, such as accessing a private method from partially trusted code.

-    throw [System.MethodAccessException]::New("there is an invalid attempt to access a method, such as accessing a private method from partially trusted code.")
+    throw [System.MethodAccessException]::New('there is an invalid attempt to access a method, such as accessing a private method from partially trusted code.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.MethodAccessException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.MethodAccessException.aspx)